IAmRGroot/ros2_pepper/README.md

+## Disclaimer

+This repo is not maintained.
+It is used as a base for my master thesis (https://github.com/Robert16296/Pepper-Dev).

+Changes

+- Separated getting the repos and building the repos to enable editing source code.
+Not recommended, but an easy fix for small bugs.
+- Added boot_config files
+- Edited Pepper source file

 ## Introduction

 This project contains a set of patches and scripts to compile and run ROS 1 and ROS 2 onboard a Pepper robot, without the need of a tethered computer.